-DESCRIPTION ACTIONS TO ADDRESS

-43.88% vacancy rate in the organisation.

-Capacity constraints The Municipality do not have the required

-financial resources to fill vacancies.

-DESCRIPTION ACTIONS TO ADDRESS Limited skills base Skills funding is limited to ensure the skills base are adequate and acceptable.
+DESCRIPTION ACTIONS TO ADDRESS Capacity constraints 43.88% vacancy rate in the organisation.
+The Municipality do not have the required financial resources to fill vacancies.
+The organisational structure has been revised and the municipality is currently busy with a placement process.
+Limited skills base Skills funding is limited to ensure the skills base are adequate and acceptable.
 Challenges attracting and retaining staff Remuneration packages are adversely affected by their low magnitude, and the geographic location poses challenges to the attraction and retention of personnel.
 Individual Performance Management Capacity constraints are hampering the implementing performance management to lowest level.
 The Municipality is in the process of procuring a web-based performance management system which will aid in the implementation of the individual performance management.
 Service level standards Establishing a culture of meeting service level standards according to Charter